-The danui, a reclusive arachnid species, have avoided contact with the Coyote Federation—until now.
-Initiating trade negotiations, they offer only information: the coordinates for an unoccupied world suitable for human life—a massive sphere composed of billions of hexagons.
+The danui, a reclusive arachnid species considered the galaxy’s finest engineers, have avoided contact with the Coyote Federation.
+Until, that is, the danui initiate trade negotiations, offering only information: the coordinates for an unoccupied world suitable for human life-a massive sphere, composed of billions of hexagons.

 But when the Federation’s recon mission goes terribly wrong, the humans realize how little they know about their new partners…